RedHatGov/serverless-workshop-dashboard/workshop/content/lab1.6_operator.md

 ## Canary Deployment

-The immutable revisions coupled with our ability to configure traffic distribution means we can also do Canary deployment.
-Let's try that now.
+The immutable revisions coupled with our ability to configure traffic distribution means we can also do canary deployment.
+A canary deployment has a few names, and you might have heard it referred to as phased or incremental rollout.
+The idea here is that unlike a blue-green deployment where we cut over all traffic to the new version at one time, with canary we instead to this gradually.
+This is a safer alternative because you can slowly and methodically route a small percentage of traffic to the new version, gradually increasing that percentage as you gain more confidence in your deployment until eventually you hit 100% until eventually you hit 100%.
+The con is that you need to be running two versions of the application concurrently for some duration of time.
+You can read more about this [here](https://martinfowler.com/bliki/CanaryRelease.html).

+Let's try a canary deployment now.

 ```
 curl -sS https://raw.githubusercontent.com/RedHatGov/serverless-workshop-code/deployment/hello-canary.yml | oc apply -f -